-5. Full Applications
+4. Full Applications

 Awards will be made to the highest scoring applications in rank order within the limits of funding availability for each program category from among applications that scored at least 75 points.
-A minimum score of 75 points is required for the full application to be considered for an award.
 If two or more applications are tied for the lowest rating within the funding range, the Application Review Panel will decide which application to fund based primarily on expected community impact as determined by the need for services and the proposed number of households to receive services.